 Connect with AIGA SDSU

-ASID (for Interior Design students)
+ASID (for Interior Architecture students)

-The Interior Design program sponsors a student chapter of the American Society of Interior Designers (ASID), which provides guest lectures, professional networking opportunities and career days for the interior design students.
+The Interior Architecture program sponsors a student chapter of the American Society of Interior Designers (ASID), which provides guest lectures, professional networking opportunities and career days for the interior design students.
 It also allows students to interact with other students and assume leadership roles within organization.
 Student membership earns students the privilege of Allied Membership in the national organization of ASID upon graduation.

 “ASID is a community of people driven by a common love for design and committed to the belief that interior design, as a service to people, is a powerful, multi-faceted profession that can positively change people’s lives.
 Through education, knowledge sharing, advocacy, community building and outreach, the Society strives to advance the interior design profession and, in the process, to demonstrate and celebrate the power of design to positively change people’s lives.
 Its more than 40,000 members engage in a variety of professional programs and activities through a network of 48 chapters throughout the United States and Canada.
 You can learn more about our latest initiatives by reviewing our strategic plan.